Total Project Cost: $196,000

 - From the rapid assessments, a comprehensive report that provides an assessment of the net economic benefits of the proposed interventions and explores innovative financing options.
-It will include a preliminary analysis of possible eco-compensation pilot programs, including financial sources of eco-compensation, recipients of eco-compensation, and types of eco-compensation.
+This includes a preliminary analysis of possible eco-compensation pilot programs, including financial sources of eco-compensation, recipients of eco-compensation, and types of eco-compensation.

 - Conference paper based on the final report that provides a comprehensive look at the Jiangsu-Yancheng wetlands as a case study in coastal wetlands management, including how a wetland eco-compensation system can be integrated into government financing as part of a long-term and sustained effort to protect the country's wetlands.